pratikbhumkar/ToyRobot-TS/README.md

  - It will only accept commands once placed and reject otherwise, even if they are correct.
  ## Description
-- The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+- The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units (Is passed as an parameter and can be changed).
 - There are no other obstructions on the table surface.
 - The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
 Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.
+- A CI/CD pipeline is set up with Docker on my docker repo, with each push the code is merged and maintained in my repo.

 Create an application that can read in commands of the following (textual) form: